YoungHaKim7/Rust_Tutorial_Full_course/17_Rust_Web_Dev_FullStack/README.md

         - If you are looking for a convenient HTTP client, then you may wish to consider <a href="https://github.com/seanmonstar/reqwest">reqwest</a>.
 If you are not sure what HTTP server to choose, then you may want to consider <a href="https://github.com/tokio-rs/axum">axum</a> or <a href="https://github.com/seanmonstar/warp">warp</a> , the latter taking a more functional approach.
 Both are built on top of this library.

   - Categories(crates.io)
-    - HTTP server
+    - <a href="https://crates.io/categories/web-programming::http-server">HTTP server</a>
-    - HTTP client
+    - <a href="https://crates.io/categories/web-programming::http-client">HTTP client</a>
-    - Network programming
+    - <a href="https://crates.io/categories/network-programming">Network programming</a>

 <hr>